Mjz86/c_colon/mcc.md

  * as a gist :

-It's similar to itanium,  however,
+It's similar to Itanium,  however,

 The name has an appended xxhash128 , of its signature,

 Every type function and namespace has these hashes , and they recursively depend on each other ( for a cycle,  like in a graphs node type , there are operators such as abi=,abi+,abiof that operate on the 128 hashes)

-This makes the language entirely abi stable , at least within the ecosystem
+This makes the language entirely ABI stable , at least within the ecosystem